The ‘Group of Death' at the FIFAWorld Cup was designated Group I, though it finished in a somewhat predicatble manner.

-France, Senegal and Norway are three teams all capable of going deep into the tournament this year, while Iraq should not be underestimated.
-While the addition of eight third-place qualifiers makes this group less brutal, we could still be in for a shock or two.
+France, Senegal and Norway were the three teams that were deemed capable of going deep into the tournament this year, while Iraq were considered as underdogs.
+The addition of eight third-place qualifiers made this group less brutal, with all three of France, Norway and Senegal qualifying.

 Below, Football Whispers breaks down Group I in full, including fixtures, latest odds and predictions.